endoflife-date/endoflife.date/products/eclipse-jetty.md

 > [Servlets](https://projects.eclipse.org/projects/ee4j.servlet "Jakarta Servlet"),
 > and [WebSockets](https://projects.eclipse.org/projects/ee4j.websocket "Jakarta WebSocket").

 Eclipse Jetty does not have a fixed release and support policy.
-But a list of all versions, along with their support status, is available [on their website](https://eclipse.dev/jetty/download.php).
+But a list of all versions, along with their support status, is available [on Jetty website](https://eclipse.dev/jetty/download.php).

 Commercial extended support by the developers of Jetty is available through [Webtide Lifecycle Support](https://webtide.com/).